Aguirre, Wrath of God

 By suggesting that landscapes have a part to play in the film, rather than functioning as a prop within the drama, time is transformed.
 If we think of a couple of examples of landscape as temporally contained within usual temporal dramaturgy we can understand better Herzog's utilisation.
 In North by Northwest, Cary Grant and Eve Marie Saint scramble over Mt Rushmore trying to escape the villains, as any majesty in the landscape is secondary to the villainy encroaching upon the characters.
 We are not in a sublime moment of contemplation, but a tense moment of narrative excitement.
 If the camera lingered over the landscape for an extra few seconds we might think Hitchcock has been derelict in his duty as master of suspense.
 Likewise, Henry Hathaway's Niagara offers the Niagara Falls as an astonishing landmark, but the film expects us to attend not to its sublime dimension as awe inspiring; more as terror inspiring.
 The film allows for a form of grandiose foreshadowing: as we see the sheer volume of water and the speed of the rapids we wonder who might succumb to their power.
 The landscapes in each instance are modified by the drama, and allows for what Herzog calls wristwatch time.
 In Herzog it is the drama that is modified by the landscape, and thus escapes into another temporal dimension altogether.
 When early on in Aguirre a box of explosives falls off the mountain and blows up, even shortly afterwards when the characters lose the rafts after the tide rises fifteen feet, these are not dramatic moments.
 In the first instance we just see the box fall with no character attempting to save it or suffering from the consequences of the explosion.
 In the second instance the incident is offered in voice-over and not seen.
 This is not wristwatch cinema that demands nature serves our sense of the narratively temporal, but a space that opens up the contemplative.
 Though the conquistadors and their Indian slaves set about making more rafts, Herzog doesn't offer this as an act of resilience against the force of nature, convincing us of the usefulness of their activities as we hope that they will find their El Dorado, it is contextualized within a greater absurdity that says nature is indifferent to their pursuits, and that Herzog waits for nature to absorb the characters while at the same time acknowledging a certain human nature is absorbing them too.
 When in the film's closing shot the camera circles round the raft with Kinski completely mad, those around him dead through disease or punctured by Indian arrows, and monkeys everywhere, the director seems to say this is what happens when human nature meets the naturally untamed.
 Nature survives and man loses his sanity.

 The shot is one of many in Herzog's films that associate circularity with chaos.
-There is the concluding scenes of both Even Dwarfs Started Small and Stroszek.
-In the former a truck goes round and round in circles.
-At the end of Stroszek Herzog shows a chicken dancing round and round on a circular surface.
+There are the scenes in both Even Dwarfs Started Small and Stroszek where in each a vehicle goes round and round in circles, while at the end of Stroszek Herzog shows a chicken dancing round and round on a circular surface.
 It is as though linearity is a useless human conceit, contained by a circular existence that man is too arrogant to recognize, and finally sees it only in madness.
 This doesn't of course mean people shouldn't have aims, ambitions and goals, just that one can't expect them to be fulfilled teleogically.
 This is partly why Herzog would feel far more affinity with Fitzcarraldo than Aguirre, with a gesture that is absurd yet nevertheless fulfilled, versus a pragmatic pursuit that becomes insane.
 If in Aguirre, the characters are there to fulfil the wishes of the king and find and found the kingdom of El Dorado, and Aguirre wants to turn it into a personal goal to cover himself in power and gold, in Fitzcarraldo the purpose is initially crazy but gains credence from its execution.
 The title character wants to open an opera house in the Amazonian jungle, and Herzog follows part of the journey by hauling a real boat over a real mountain to show just how will-driven Fitzcarraldo happens to be.
 We admire Fitzcarraldo and dismiss Aguirre not only, or even especially, on moral grounds, but also on ontological grounds.
 We don't sense that Fitzcarraldo believes in progress.
 He believes instead in passion.
 He wants to share his fascination for opera with the world; the conquistadors want to exploit the same part of the world for some version of manifest destiny.
 They want to conquer the world with their more advanced, enlightened perspective.

 But how does this work out in Aguirre, and Herzog's work more generally?
 The director often gives his films geographical exploration as narrative purpose.
 His work moves forward through time partly because they are often moving forward through space.
 This needn't always be so in cinema, and many a film from High Noon to Rio Bravo, from Assault on Precinct 13 to The Fog are based on a high degree of geographical stagnation.
 They compensate for this through the high level of conflict that is generated out of a pressure cooker milieu.
 At the other extreme (and yet sometimes incorporating within it the geographically limited) is the nation born.
 As Gilles Deleuze says in Cinema 1: The Movement Image, "finally, the American cinema constantly shoots and reshoots a single fundamental film, which is the birth of a nation-civilization...it has in common with the Soviet cinema the belief in the finality of universal history."
 Both the films of spatial restriction and the films of national expansion nevertheless usually emphasise what Deleuze calls the duel: ""the action is itself a duel of forces, a series of duels: duel with the milieu, with the others..."